 Instead, they’d circled right back to where they’d started—in this godforsaken trailer, arms looped around each other as crude animal noises filtered through the paper-thin walls.

 She wrinkled her nose.
 “Are they doing what I think they’re doing?”

 “He’s so tanked on meds he hasn’t been able to get it up in a year.
 He just likes humiliating Rita.”

-The world would stop turning if Gary McAllister passed up an opportunity to humiliate his son.
+And Mitch.
+The world would stop turning if Gary McAllister passed up any opportunity to humiliate his son.

 She peered at him from the darkened room, bit her lip.
 “I can’t run away, Mitch.
 Not this time.
 I need to make a statement to the police.”

 “You need to get your ass out that window.”
 He shook his head when she didn’t move.
 “We’ve got ten, maybe fifteen minutes before Rita comes back to my room and tries to crawl into my pants.
 I mean it, Liv.
 Time to go.”